Principal Investigator

 Brooke L. Bodensteiner, Ph.D.

-Brooke joins the lab in January 2025.
+Brooke joined the lab in January 2025.
 Brooke recently earned her Ph.D. from Yale University, where she was part of the Muñoz Lab.
-In the Burress Lab, Brooke will study physiological and morphological evolution among squamates.
+In the Burress Lab, Brooke is studying the physiological and morphological evolution among squamates, including anoles.

 More here: Website